-We host Hacks/Hackers meetups at Stanford and are hosting the 2016 Computation + Journalism Symposium at Stanford this year.
+We host Hacks/Hackers meetups at Stanford and hosted the 2016 Computation + Journalism Symposium at Stanford.

 Investigative journalism involves original work, about substantive issues, that someone wants to keep secret.
 This means it is costly, underprovided in the marketplace, and often opposed.
 It gets done when a media outlet has the resources to cover the costs, has an incentive to tell a new story, cares about impacts, and overcomes obstacles.
 Changes in media markets have put local investigative reporting particularly at risk.
 But new combinations of data and algorithms may make it easier for journalists to discover and tell the stories that hold institutions accountable.